The Trial of God: Sam and Job's friends

 In a provocative twist, Wiesel conflates Sam (i.e., the Devil) with Job's friends (Eliphaz, Bildad, Zophar) from the Hebrew Bible.
 In the book of Job, the friends provide the voices of theodicy—namely, the ones insistent upon God's justice despite the problem of suffering.
 In The Trial of God, Sam presents the very arguments the reader would expect from Eliphaz, Bildad, and Zophar.
 Compare, for example, Sam's claim that suffering is "all because of our sins" and Eliphaz's musings in : "Think now, who that was innocent ever perished?
 Or where were the upright cut off?
 As I have seen, those who plow iniquity and sow trouble reap the same."

 Productions

 The Trial of God was premiered by Bucket Productions at the Bath House Cultural Center in Dallas, Texas on February 2, 2000.
 It premiered in New York City for the first time as part of The UnConvention: An American Theater Festival, which was held during the 2004 Republican National Convention.
 It was produced by Stone Soup Theatre Arts and ran from August 27, 2004 through September 11, 2004 at the Abingdon Theater Arts Complex.
 It also appeared in New York City on March 31, 2007 at the Makor Theatre and featured "traditional dancers from the Kalaniot Dance Troupe and Klezmer musicians from KlezMITron."

 Was actually premiered in the presence of Elie Weisel at Yuba Community College in 1981 under the direction of David Wheeler.

+The Boston Latin School high school drama club performed the second known production of this play over Memorial Day weekend in 1998.

+Christopher Newport University, in Newport News Virginia, commissioned an opera based on The Trial of God.
+Andrew Scott Bell was commissioned to compose the opera with librettist Jason Carney.
+The opera premiered alongside a performance of the historic children's opera, Brundibár, on November 4, 2021 at the Ferguson Center for the Arts.